lordkekz/typst-equate/src/equate.typ

     // Update state to allow correct referencing. sub-numbering-state.update(_ => sub-numbering)

+    // Apply extra-show rule to allow for customizing the container of equate's
+    // block equations.
+    show: extra-show

     // Layout equation as grid to allow page breaks. block(grid(